 Emergency Services helps connect people to the programs and services they need to get back on their feet.

-Important Announcement: As of Thursday, May 7, 2015 our Emergency Services office will be in the Women's lobby at 210 South Rio Grande Street, while renovations are made to the Weigand Center.
+Important Announcement: Our Emergency Services office is back in the Weigand Center.
 Hours of operation will remain Monday - Friday from 8am - 11:30am, and 12:30pm - 2pm.
 Thank you!

 Location & Hours of Operation

 (Second floor of the Weigand Center)

 8:00 - 11:30 am & 12:30 - 2:00 pm

 Utah Identification documentation (birth certificates, Utah ID card)

 Employment related services (bus tokens, food handlers permits)

 These services are available to anyone in need of assistance, you do not have to be a client of The Road Home in order to qualify.